zrodevkaan/RepluggedPlugins/plugins/dev.kaan.QuickMessages/README.md

-# BetterGifs
+# QuickMessages

-- Allows you to copy link url and sources before sending it!
+- Allows you to save messages or others messages as Quick Messages to have a quick copy paste message for later use